Unispac/Unispac.github.io/_pages/about.md

 Hi there!
-I am Xiangyu Qi (漆翔宇), a third-year Ph.D. candidate in the department of [Electrical and Computer Engineering](https://ece.princeton.edu) at Princeton University, where I am advised by [Prof. Prateek Mittal](https://www.princeton.edu/~pmittal/index.html).
+I am Xiangyu Qi (漆翔宇), a third-year Ph.D. candidate in the [Department of Electrical and Computer Engineering](https://ece.princeton.edu) at Princeton University, where I am advised by [Prof. Prateek Mittal](https://www.princeton.edu/~pmittal/index.html).
 Before that, I received my B.S. degree from the CS Department at [Zhejiang University](http://www.zju.edu.cn/english/) (June 2021).
 I also worked with [Prof. Bo Li](https://aisecure.github.io/) as a research intern at [Secure Learning Lab](https://aisecure.github.io).

 My current research focuses on Machine Learning Safety and Security, with two main objectives: (1) To decipher the fundamental vulnerabilities prevalent in ML systems, and (2) To devise strategies that can counter these vulnerabilities, thereby contributing to the development of robust and trustworthy ML systems.
 Surrounding these two objectives, my research has covered multiple threads of Adversarial Machine Learning (Adv ML), including adversarial examples [[2](https://arxiv.org/abs/2306.13213),[6](https://arxiv.org/abs/2106.06235)], data poisoning and backdoor attacks [[3](https://www.usenix.org/conference/usenixsecurity23/presentation/qi),[4](https://openreview.net/forum?id=_wSHsgrVali),[5](https://arxiv.org/abs/2111.12965)].
 As the field of ML evolves with the introduction of large-scale foundation models and a concerted push towards AGI, my recent work [[1](https://arxiv.org/abs/2310.03693),[2](https://arxiv.org/abs/2306.13213)] has also expanded to explore the tangible safety and security challenges within the sphere of AI alignment, with the ultimate objective of spurring robust and practical solutions that contribute to effective alignment infrastructures.